bigkwii/cutting-plane-game-2/NOTES.md

 With this, I should have a good base for implementing the types of cuts from the original demo.
 I'll start with the horizontal cut.
 I'll continue tomorrow morning.

 Also, now that I can zoom in, I think the convex hull is slightly off (?)
 I'll have to investigate this further.

+## FRI 2024-07-05

+Alright, time to implement those cuts.
+Hopefully I can get them all done before sunday, that way I can brag about them on the draft.

+It occurred to me that i still needed a bunch of stuff to aid in debugging and testing.
+I added a simple HUD, including a button for each cut, plus a debug cut button and line edit to choose a cut direction.
+I also added a button to show/hide the convex hull.
+That last one is in the original demo, of course.
+I ran into some issues when clicking the buttons, since clicking them also registered as clicking the screen, thus making a cut, I managed to patch this by checking if the pouse just clicked on top of the button container before making a cut.
+I'm honestly not to happy with that, all this has been implemented very hastily, but no worries, a big refactor is underway after the draft.

+That's enough for today.
+Night!